web-auth/doc/symfony-bundle/configuration-references.md

 You may also need to adjust other parameters.

-If you don’t use Flex, hereafter an example of configuration file:
+If you don't use Flex, hereafter an example of configuration file:

 {% code title="config/packages/webauthn.yaml" lineNumbers="true" %}
 ```yaml